-I have an Onkyo Sr-500 and a Samsung UN55C8000 (Old receiver + new TV).
+I have an Onkyo SR-500 and a Samsung UN55C8000 (old receiver + new TV).
 When I watch over-the-air broadcast stations, many of them are broadcast in 5.1.

 I am running a digital optical cable from my TV audio out directly to my receiver.
 I know the cable should be able to transmit the 5.1 signal, but my receiver displays the Dolby Digital icon in addition to a stereo icon.